apperside/thunderclone/README.md

 ![version 1.0.0](https://img.shields.io/badge/version-1.0.0-blue.svg) ![license MIT](https://img.shields.io/badge/license-MIT-green.svg)

-Thunderclone's goal is to allow you to click a button and run locally any github repository.
+Thunderclone's goal is to run locally any github repository with just the click of a button, like if the repo was brought on your machine by a thunder! 😎

 The idea is the following: